 If you wash any part with water, it must be air-dried before using it again.

 There are a lot of recurring costs with the Neato Botvac D7.
 Underneath the dirt compartment, there's a sticker instructing the replacement time of the filter, brushroll, and battery.
 Depending on your usage, both the brushroll and side brush need to be replaced every six to eight months, while the filter needs to be changed every one to two months.
 The battery eventually needs to be replaced too, but each battery is advertised to last 1-2 years.
 Luckily, you can purchase all these pieces directly from Neato's website.
+If you want something with fewer recurring costs, look into the iRobot Roomba 675.

 The Neato Botvac D7 has outstanding storage capabilities.
 The charging dock lays on the ground and the vacuum can automatically mount onto it by itself.
 You can also store the cord if it's too long, thanks to the dock's cable management.

 The Neato Botvac D7 has a decent dirt compartment.
 Unfortunately, you can't see the compartment as it's hidden by opaque plastic, so to see how full it is, you need to take the whole compartment out.
 Luckily, if you're using the companion app, it notifies you to clean it regularly.
+If you're looking for a robot vacuum that can automatically empty its dirt compartment into a disposable dirtbag, check out the i7+ variant of the iRobot Roomba i7.

 This vacuum has an unlimited range as long as it still has battery life left.
 However, it can't go up stairs.